-On January 3, 2022, the Company issued 1,772 shares of Company common stock to each of Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, with a fair market value of \$4.00 per share as compensation for services to the Company pursuant to the terms of their Executive Employment Agreements with the Company.
+On February 1, 2022, the Company issued and vested 1,772 shares of Company common stock to each of Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, with a fair market value of \$4.00 per share as compensation for the past services to the Company pursuant to the terms of their Executive Employment Agreements with the Company.

-On January 3, 2022, the Company issued 1,750, 1,750, and 709 shares of Company common stock to Michael Lenner, Douglas Branch, and Alan Gao, respectively, with a fair market value of \$4.00 per share as compensation for services as directors to the Company pursuant to the terms of their Director Agreements with the Company.
+On February 1, 2022, the Company issued and vested 1,750, 1,750, and 709 shares of Company common stock to Michael Lenner, Douglas Branch, and Alan Gao, respectively, with a fair market value of \$4.00 per share as compensation for the past services as directors to the Company pursuant to the terms of their Director Agreements with the Company.